pewill-msft/WhatTheHack/031-DevOpsWithGitHub/Student/challenge04.md

 In this challenge, you will build and test the .NET Core application.

-1. Create a new `.NET Core` workflow from the GitHub Actions marketplace.
+1. Create a new `.NET` workflow from the GitHub Actions marketplace.
 In your repo, click on Actions in the top menu > New Workflow (button) > scroll down to the 'Continuous integration workflows' section and setup the '.NET Core' action.

 2. Review the layout of the workflow.
 There is a single job (named 'build') with multiple steps (restore, build, test).

-3. In your workflow, under the "Setup .NET Core" step, change the .NET version to `2.2` to match the version defined by the application.
+3. In your workflow, under the "Setup .NET" step, verify that the .NET version is set to `6.0.x` to match the version defined by the application.

 4. Configure path filters to *only* trigger this workflow for changes in the `/Application` folder.